 So often in court the victim is justifiably emotional, the abuser is calm, rational and usually lying.
 If the victim has notes they can refer to it helps them to remain calm and to confidently rebuttal the lies.
 Unfortunately the judicial system views emotional people as being out of control or lying.
 The old says “thou protesteth too much” comes to mind.
 If you have the facts right in front of you there is no need to try to defend yourself, you simply state facts.

-Pictures speak a thousand words also is very true in court.
+Pictures speak a thousand words is also very true in court.

 - Note of warning.
-Make dang sure the abuser does not know you are keeping a journal or have pictures because he/she will go to any length to find them and destroy them, including killing the victim.
+Make dang sure the abuser does not know you are keeping a journal or have pictures because he/she will go to any length to find and destroy them, including killing the victim.